 What is a Reader?

-They have a ministry within their local team and generally stay where they live, not being deployed as a priest might be in the CofE or RC church.
-However their licence is recognised nationally, and if they have a move due to family or work circumstances, then they can be licensed in their new parish.
+They have a ministry within their local mission community and generally stay where they live, not being deployed as an ordained priest might be.
+But their licence is recognised nationally, and if they have a move due to family or work circumstances, then they can be licensed in their new parish or diocese.

-Today's church is more and more diverse and increasingly Readers are finding a ministry in the work place, the community and in chaplaincy, (schools, prisons, hospitals, the armed forces).
-Their preaching and teaching experience is always used "in a pastoral context", and many are out and about in their communtties, rather than in the more formal role of being robed and leading worship or preaching on a Sunday.
+Today's Church is more and more diverse, and increasingly Readers are finding a ministry not just in the life of their parish church but in the workplace, the community, Fresh Expressions of church and in chaplaincy (schools, prisons, hospitals, the armed forces).
+Many are therefore out and about in their communities rather than in the more formal traditional role of being robed and leading worship or preaching on a Sunday.

 Click here to email your relevant Vocations Advisor:

 Once you have been recommended for training, the Church of England is committed to offering this free of charge, and in the Diocese of Carlisle the training of Readers is undertaken by Cumbria Christian Learning and is normally spread over two years of part-time study, leading to the award of a Certificate of Higher Education from Durham University (part of the national Common Awards scheme).